filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 It also lead us to a bigger discussion about the app’s mobile experience.
 (Which was in poor state.)

 As for me, this experience helped me get a better grasp of the entire system.
 As I encountered something new or unusual I’d take a note of it.
-I was writing a traveler’s journal of this unfamiliar codebase.
+I was writing a _“traveler’s journal”_ of this unfamiliar codebase.

 This is why hunting bugs in a large codebase you’re not familiar with can be summed up as: _“Solving a (~~murder~~) mystery in an unfamiliar land.”_